leopoldsprenger/website/content/host_your_website_with_github.md

 ### Hosting your website code
 ---
 You should now be on this page, where you can see the code for your repository.
-Now on the top, click on settings, pages and under ’branch’ change the selection from ’None’ to ’main’ and hit save.
+Now on the top, click on settings, pages and under `branch` change the selection from `None` to `main` and hit save.

 ![Repository Code](imgs/upload_to_github/Screenshot-3.png)